-MHS Students Participate in the 2021 Virtual Pennsylvania Farm Show
+Milton Hershey School Students Participate in 2021 Virtual Pennsylvania Farm Show

 In any other year, Milton Hershey School students in the Agricultural and Environmental Education (AEE) clubs would be busy working on showmanship techniques, washing and grooming their animals, and going through all the final details leading up to the highly anticipated, and time-honored MHS tradition of participating in the Pennsylvania Farm Show.

 As a result of COVID-19, the 105th Pennsylvania Farm Show has gone virtual this year, and competitions are organized differently.
 However, the MHS tradition continued with seniors Greg Gulli and Kenny Casey who still participated in the alternative Junior Market Steer Competition.